pierresouchay/consul-rust/README.md

 -   Secure Service Communication
 -   Multi Datacenter Support

-`consul-rust` aims to support all of these to the best of its ability.
+`consul-oxide` aims to support all of these to the best of its ability.
 Each feature is available as a compiler feature, and can be enabled by using the `discovery`, `health`, `kv`, `ssc` and `mds` features respectively.
 By default, all features are enabled.

 ## Usage